June-Skeeter/Police_Involved_Deaths_Canada/Content/NextSteps.md

 The Deadly Force dataset does not capture the full picture.
 We need a broader, more inclusive account of all deaths that are occurring as a result of interactions with police in Canada.
 I propose

-### 1) Killings by off duty & ex police officers.
+### 1) Killings by off-duty & ex police officers
 * Domestic violence rates among police families are [two to four](https://www.theatlantic.com/national/archive/2014/09/police-officers-who-hit-their-wives-or-girlfriends/380329/) times higher than they are in the general public.
-  * At least four Candian police have killed their partners since 2000 [1](https://www.thestar.com/news/2007/10/31/wills_found_guilty_of_murdering_mistress.html) [2](https://globalnews.ca/news/7643929/former-b-c-cop-granted-escorted-temporary-absences/) [3](https://www.cbc.ca/news/canada/ex-rcmp-officer-convicted-of-murder-1.305479) [4](https://www.cbc.ca/news/canada/edmonton/former-mountie-found-not-criminally-responsible-in-wife-s-death-1.1304062)
+  * At least four Canadian police have killed their partners since 2000 [1](https://www.thestar.com/news/2007/10/31/wills_found_guilty_of_murdering_mistress.html) [2](https://globalnews.ca/news/7643929/former-b-c-cop-granted-escorted-temporary-absences/) [3](https://www.cbc.ca/news/canada/ex-rcmp-officer-convicted-of-murder-1.305479) [4](https://www.cbc.ca/news/canada/edmonton/former-mountie-found-not-criminally-responsible-in-wife-s-death-1.1304062)
   * At least one death from a drunk off-duty officer striking a pedestrian.
 [1](https://killercopscanada.wordpress.com/2019/10/31/killer-cop-justin-holz-gets-30-months-for-killing-cody-severight-in-2017/)